-Causes Of Loss Of Appetite In Children:
+Reasons For Loss Of Appetite In Children:

-1. Slow Growth Rate:
+1. Slow growth rate:

-- Family issues like a death in the family, death of a pet or the birth of a sibling.
+- Family issues like a death in the family, death of a pet or the birth of a sibling

-- Inability to cope with academic pressure and the impractical expectations of parents.
+- Inability to cope with academic pressure and the impractical expectations of parents

-Depression can be another reason for child loss of appetite.
-Most of the parents mistake depression for sadness.
+Depression can be another reason for a child’s loss of appetite.
+Most parents mistake depression for sadness.
 But sadness and depression are not the same.
 Feelings of sadness go away with the passage of time, but depression does not.
-Depression not only makes the child sad, but also interferes with her normal life.
+Depression not only makes the child sad but also interferes with her normal life.

 If your child shows a lack of interest in activities that she previously enjoyed performing, then chances are that she may be suffering from depression.
 A change in eating habits is a strong indicator of depression.
 You may need to seek medical care to help your child come out of depression.

 5. Anorexia Nervosa: